esqu1/SpringAPCSProj/README.md

 Dennis made a draw() method for cylinders that only allowed for solid colors (rather than textures).

 6/3/15<br />
-Brandon wrote code for a menu screen.
+Brandon wrote code for a menu screen.<br />
 Dennis made a ball-bouncing mechanism for cylinders, which was much simpler than the one for prisms.

 6/4/15<br />
-Brandon made two spheres in the background that collide, but the physics behind their collision may be screwed up.
+Brandon made two spheres in the background of the menu that collided, but the physics behind their collision may have been screwed up.<br />
-Brandon also fixed an issue where the balls would glue together when loading.
+Brandon also fixed an issue where the balls would glue together when loading.<br />
 Dennis made a ball-bouncing mechanism for spheres, which was simpler than both the previous ones he had written.<br />
 Dennis then started working on a way to add textures to cylinders.

 6/5/15<br />
 Dennis finished off the texturing mechanism for cylinders.<br />
-Dennis then made a nice out-of-bounds detection mechanism for balls.<br />
+Dennis then rewrote Brandon's out-of-bounds detection mechanism for balls.<br />
 Dennis then spent some time working on a way to add textures to spheres, but couldn't get it quite right.

 6/6/15<br />